River Valley Charter School

 The Board's Complaint Committee will review your case

-The Complaint Committee (Board Trustees including at least one officer) will review your written report.
-They provide an initial response within 10 days and aim to issue a final report within 30 days.
+Policy: The Committee provides an initial response within 10 days and aims to issue a final report within 30 days.

 • The Committee may return your complaint to the Director level if more can be done there.

-• If Steps One and Two are exhausted, the Committee will schedule meetings with all parties.
+• If Steps One and Two are exhausted, meetings will be scheduled with all parties.

 • A formal written response will be issued at the conclusion of the process.